ouicate/gonka/proposals/invalid-participant-exclusion/invalid-participant-exclusion-plan.md

 ---

 ## Acceptance Criteria
-- Chain exposes QueryInvalidatedParticipants(epoch_id) with epoch_id==0 mapping to current epoch; returns address+epoch_id+reason.
+- Chain exposes QueryExcludedParticipants(epoch_id) with epoch_id==0 mapping to current epoch; returns address+epoch_id+reason+effective_height.
-- Invalidated participants are recorded upon status transition to INVALID, cleared on epoch switch, and physically removed from all model EpochGroups for the current epoch.
+- On invalidation status transition to INVALID, an ExcludedParticipants entry is recorded for the current epoch; entries are cleared on epoch switch; and the participant is physically removed from all model EpochGroups for the current epoch.
-- Random executor and any model membership dependent logic never select invalidated participants.
+- GetRandomExecutor selects from EpochGroup membership without any invalidation-based filtering; invalidated participants cannot be selected because they are fully removed from the EpochGroup (parent and sub-groups) at invalidation time.
+- Consensus/governance power removal is driven by invalidation status only; ExcludedParticipants list is not consulted for this decision.
-- DAPI JSON sets Weight=0 for invalidated participants while preserving the signed ActiveParticipantsBytes and proofs.
+- DAPI JSON includes a top‑level excludedParticipants list for the current epoch while preserving the signed ActiveParticipantsBytes and proofs (no per‑participant flags or weight changes).
 - All existing and new unit tests pass; no data migrations; deterministic behavior maintained.